 3. Osmoregulation in Estuarine Crabs

-Research can investigate species-specific adaptations to salinity changes and their genetic basis.
-Understanding these mechanisms is crucial for conservation, especially as climate change and human activities disrupt estuarine salinity.
+Such studies may be used to assess how species have adapted to changing salinity and the genetic basis of these adaptations.
+Understanding these processes is important for conservation, particularly as climate change and human activities alter estuarine salinity.

 4. The Evolution of Claw Size and Function